googleforgames/agones/site/content/en/docs/Reference/gameserver.md

   - `protocol` the protocol being used.
 Defaults to UDP.
 TCP is the only other option.
 - `health` to track the overall healthy state of the GameServer, more information available in the [health check documentation]({{< relref "../Guides/health-checking.md" >}}).
 {{% feature publishVersion="1.1.0" %}}
--`logging` define log level for sidecars
+-`sdkServer` defines parameters for the game server sidecar
-  - `sdkServer` field defines log level for SDK server.
+  - `logging` field defines log level for SDK server.
 Defaults to "Info".
 It has three options:
     - "Info" (default) The SDK server will output all messages except for debug messages
     - "Debug" The SDK server will output all messages including debug messages
     - "Error" The SDK server will only output error messages
+  - `grpcPort` the port that the SDK Server binds to for gRPC connections
+  - `httpPort` the port that the SDK Server binds to for HTTP gRPC gateway connections
 {{% /feature %}}
 - `template` the [pod spec template](https://v1-12.docs.kubernetes.io/docs/reference/generated/kubernetes-api/v1.12/#podtemplatespec-v1-core) to run your GameServer containers, [see](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#pod-templates) for more information.